Bizyroth/Elliptic-Curve-on-ESP32/README.md

 ### First connection between ESP32 and Server

 ESP32 and server wich receive data must be connected on the same WiFi network.
-When connection is done, the server must send first his ECIES public Key to compressed format (ie beginiing with 0x40).
+When connection is done, the server must send first his ECIES public Key to compressed format (ie begining with 0x40).
+Then ESP32 send a packet with the symetric key encrypted with ECIES schema.
+The elliptic curve used is secp256r1.

+### Sending sample

+ESP32 bufferizes 10 samples and encrypt them with AES-GCM 256 bits.
+A local timestamp is added to the sample.

+### Files

+ecc.c and ecc.h perform all cryptography's function. bmp180.c and bmp180.h do the sample.
+These files are not mine and can be found at https://github.com/nkolban/esp32-snippets/blob/master/hardware/temperature%20and%20pressure/bmp180.c.